 Katsunuma Jyozo Winery is open daily from 9:00 to 16:00.
 A Japanese-language tour can be booked at least 2 days in advance.
 The tour is 30 minutes and is fairly informal (maximum 8 people), however, a 2-hour tour is available if you are really keen.
 The 30-minute tour price is ¥1,500, but this price covers the cost of a wine-tasting vending card and ¥1,000 worth of tasting.
 The prices for tasting vary from ¥100 to ¥300 for 30 ml.
 The 30-minute tours run from 10:00, 11:00, 13:00, 14:00 and 15:00.
 Please email: firstname.lastname@example.org

-MGVs Winery is open from 9:30 to 16:30, but is closed on Tuesdays (open every day during September and October).
+MGVs Winery is open from 9:30 to 16:30.
+The winery closes on Tuesdays (April to November) and both Tuesdays and Wednesdays (December to March).
 There are currently no set tours, but that will change shortly.
 However, most of the winery is visible through the massive windows in its very chic tasting area.
 The prices for tasting vary from ¥200 to ¥700 for 30 ml.

 The taxi drivers at JR Chuo Line’s Enzan Station (south exit) are very accommodating to foreign visitors and will do their utmost to take you wherever you want to go.
 It is their job to know the winery scene as they ferry customers to the various wineries on a daily basis.
 On your return journey to the station from the last winery on your itinerary, you can call a taxi at: 055-332-3200.
 The person who answers may not be very proficient in English, but if you keep it simple, you should be fine: